 Which employ would you want?
-A high maintenance guy who is productive for only 3 yrs after which you again have to recruit a complete newbie or a low maintenance guy who will be productive for 15 long years.
-Its a no brainer… nobody will want the 3 year guy… but that is exactly the con that is happening in the Indian diary industry today.
+A high maintenance guy who is productive for only 3 yrs after which you again have to recruit a complete newbie? or Would you want a low maintenance guy who will be productive for 15 long years.
+Its a no brainier… nobody will want the 3 year guy… but that is exactly the con that is happening in the Indian diary industry today.

-The biggest problem of having Jersey/HF cow is that the cow has to be sold after the 3rd it lactation …which is actually the time when the cow starts giving more milk… The cow is usually sold after the 3rd lactation because the large quantity of milk it has been giving uncontrolled throughout the last few years has made the animal very weak and thus most diary farmers in India have no choice but to sell their cow after a maximum of 5 yrs.
+The biggest problem of having Jersey/HF cow is that the cow has to be sold after the 3rd lactation …which is actually the time when the cow starts giving more milk… The cow is usually sold after the 3rd lactation because due to the large quantity of milk the cow has been giving (uncontrolled) throughout the last few years has made the animal very weak.
+Thus most diary farmers in India have no choice but to sell their cow after a maximum of 5 yrs.
 This is a huge loss or the farmers as they loose the cow and also its future generations.
 A small part of this loss is paid back by way of insurance (for which you pay money) and sale of cow for slaughter.
 But the actual loss is much higher than just the cost price of the cow.
 In any other industry such a high rate of disposals of “working capital” would have been catastrophic.

 Theoretically by the end of the 5th Lactation year there should be around 8 Cows left with the Diary.
 But due to the failed insemination and 50% calf death rate the diary will be left with only 4 Cows!!!
 Now if each cow gave 25 ltrs then the diary would get a total of 100 ltrs which is sold at Rs 20/ltr making an income of Rs 2,000.

 The quantity of food for 8 Jersey cow or 16 Indian Zebu cow is approximately same.
 Even if there is more requirement the food for the extra cows can be easily grown as the quality of dung and urine is much higher and would make the land fertile and much more productive.
-Even every time new grass comes up you get a better quality grass because of the dung and urine.
+Even every time new grass comes up you get a better quality grass because of the better quality of dung and urine (bacteria) from Indian Cow.